 This post may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

-Rilla found great deals from after Easter store clearance.
-So she fashioned Wire Rings 💍 made from the copper egg dippers!
-Can you imagine?
-I’ve thrown away so many over the years, haven’t you?
+Rilla found great deals from after-Easter store clearance.
 Packages of Easter Egg Dye kits are always left over at deep discounts – filled with stickers, tattoos and dye.